 Although it will be tempting to Insta-stalk your ex, do your best to resist that temptation.
 Chan advises, “Before you check his Instagram, stop and ask, ‘Am I being kind to myself right now?’
 You know the answer.
 Replace the urge with another behavior that forces you to be present.
 This may mean you call a friend, go for a jog, or write a letter of gratitude to someone you love.
 The first few times you divert your behavior it will feel contrived and extremely challenging, but the more you practice replacing the self-sabotaging urge with a healthy practice, the easier it becomes.”

 Do A Digital Detox

-You’re going to want to unfriend or block your ex on social media — if you're reluctant to do this, keep in mind that you can always re-friend them later, when the heartbreak isn’t so fresh.
+Along with avoiding checking your ex's socials, Chan suggests removing their presence from your phone entirely.
+Yes, that means unfriending or blocking your ex on social media.
+If you're reluctant to do this, keep in mind that you can always re-friend them later, when the heartbreak isn’t so fresh.
 “Delete old messages, photos, unfollow their accounts, and even better, take a break from social media altogether,” Chan says.
 “Block their number if you have to, so you don’t obsess about them not contacting you."

 Change Up Your Physical Space

 After a break-up, changing up your physical space can help you mentally re-set.
 If you live together, move out as soon as you’re able to.
 If you don’t live together — or even if you do — change up your space.
 This can be as simple as changing your sheets and putting away that framed photo of the two of you, or it could be a total redesign of your space.
 “The more you can decrease your exposure to memories of your ex, the more you minimize your chances of relapse,” Chan says.
 “Move around your furniture, simplify the things in your home and metaphorically make space for the new to come in.”